davea42/libdwarf-regressiontests/README.md

 We recommend running the tests outside of the regression test and libdwarf source trees.
+The default is to build a static libdwarf.a and use it everywhere in the builds here.

 Lets assume  /path/to/regressiontests is the libdwarf test source and /path/to has a 'code' or 'libdwarf-code'